Smeetbdoshi/Team6/README.md

 +	After completion of the installation, you can use the XAMPP Control Panel to start/ stop all servers.
 +	Start MySQL and Apache servers.
 +	![screenshot of xampp control panel to start/ stop servers](https://d1jnx9ba8s6j9r.cloudfront.net/blog/wp-content/uploads/2019/07/Xamp-Control-Panel-how-to-run-php-program-Edureka-1.jpg)
+**NOTE: If there is any MySQL servers installed in your PC please stop them in the system environment and later connect it in Xampp**
 ## Step3:
 After both servers Apache and MySQL has got started and changed its colour to green follow the following instructions:
 +	Minimise the xampp control panel tab.